 1 –Let’s establish if we can help first and foremost.
 At the outset let’s have a free, no obligation 15-min phone call to find out if there’s value to you in what we do.
 If we cannot help, don’t worry – we’ll let you know!

 Financial Literacy: We believe NZ children are not being taught enough from their schools, and their families about how to handle money.
 By dealing with the parents (our clients), indirectly we’re making a difference for the children.
-We also endorse organisations like

 The Commission for Financial Capability